 - Classes.
 Libraries exist to encourage life-long learning, so they frequently offer classes or discussions on a variety of subjects.
 You usually don’t need a library card to attend these.

 - A Place to Kick Up Your Feet.
-Also unlike Starbuck’s, at the library you can settle in for some quality work, studying or reading without having to fork over $5.99 for a latte and a muffin (*personally, I feel bad about reading in a coffee shop and not buying anything, but I understand that not everyone feels this way).
+Also unlike Starbucks’, you can settle in for some quality work at the library, studying or reading without having to fork over $5.99 for a latte and a muffin (*personally, I feel bad about reading in a coffee shop and not buying anything, but I understand that not everyone feels this way).
 A library card is also not usually required for this.

 Besides offering so many important things for free, libraries are community staples and a great place to learn about what’s going on in your neighborhood.
 I encourage you to check out yours and report back to us the free things you discover that aren’t on this list.